shippjs/shipp/Readme.md

 sneakers is your zero configuration front-end dream tool.
 By using sensible defaults, and a handy CLI, you can get almost any dev-project up and running with no work.
-Even dependencies are hot-loaded!
+Compilation pipelines are easy, and dependencies are hot-loaded.
 As for the haters, you can of course override the config, we just try to make it unnecessary.

+For example, adding a Jade-Handlebars-HTML Minifier pipeline requires no grunts and no gulps.
+Assuming we denote these with "jbs" extension, simply type:

+`$ sneakers pipelines:add *.jbs jade>handlebars>html-minifier`

 The end goal is to fully automate front-end pipelines from development to Dockerized microservice deployment with minimal configuration.
 We're not there